-in the company comercial division at mfg Solicitors LLP, Peter brings
+in the company commercial division at mfg Solicitors LLP, Peter brings

 many years of business experience and an enthusiasm for heritage rail